vediicaa/WebDevelopment/README.md

 # WebDevelopment
-Contains all the basic websites I made while learning development
+includes basic websites using html and css